DBCDK/serviceprovider/doc/api-design.md

 - swagger autogenerate server-code..
 - look into graphql, and possibilities to use some of this...
 - parameters
-    - `fields` which keys should be in the returned object.
     - `envelope` specifies whether to have the envelope explicit, or implicit (with status code on HTTP).
 - response
     - paging information